Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Symmetry

 See Figure~\ref{fig::hitting_set} for an illustration of the setup and proof of Lemma~\ref{lem::hitting_set}.

-\begin{proof}[Proof of Lemma~\ref{lem::hitting_set}] We know that the statement of the lemma holds in the setting of each of the $\delta_k$-approximations in the proof of Theorem~\ref{thm::qle_symmetry}.
-Indeed, this follows because a radial $\SLE_6$ segment almost surely hits the boundary of any fixed domain for the first time at a single point.
+\begin{proof}[Proof of Lemma~\ref{lem::hitting_set}] We know that the statement of the lemma holds in the setting of each of the $\delta_k$-approximations; see also the proof of Lemma~\ref{lem::approximations_symmetric} just below.
+Indeed, this follows because a radial $\SLE_6$ segment a.s.\ hits the boundary of any fixed domain for the first time at a single point.
 For each $k \in \N$, we pick $z^k$ in $\CB^k$ according to the quantum area measure and then parameterize $\CB^k$ by $(\D,h^k)$ by using the change of coordinates given by the unique conformal map $\varphi^k \colon \D \to \CB^k$ with $\varphi^k(0) = z^k$ and $(\varphi^k)'(0) > 0$.
 We note that the distribution of $(\D,h^k)$ does not depend on $k$ and that, by Proposition~\ref{prop::figure_8_quantum_disk_and_removable} its law conditionally on its boundary length is that of a quantum disk.